stormpath/stormpath-framework-spec/configuration.md

   > No default account store is mapped to the specified application.
 A default
     account store is required for registration.

-* If SAML directories are mapped to the application, but `stormpath.web.callback.enabled` has been set to `false`, the end user cannot complete the SAML workflow and this warning should be logged:
+* If external provider directories are mapped to the application, but `stormpath.web.callback.enabled` has been set to `false`, the end user cannot complete the SAML workflow and this warning should be logged:

   > stormpath.web.callback.enabled is set to false, but SAML directories are mapped to this application.
 SAML workflows cannot be completed if this callback endpoint is disabled.